How to Pay For College Without Help From Parents

 Via QuestBridge’s National College Match Program, students can earn a full ride to 40 top colleges, including:

-Sticker price is not the same as net price.
+The sticker price of a college is not the same as its net price.
 Many prestigious colleges, including all members of the Ivy League, commit to meeting 100% of students’ demonstrated need through generous financial aid packages, often without student loans.

-This means that for low-income students who get accepted, you may actually pay less to attend an elite school than what you’d pay at a public in-state university.
+This means that low-income students who get accepted may actually pay less to attend an elite school than what they’d pay at a public in-state university.
 Some students even have all expenses covered by financial aid.

 Of course, all these schools are extremely selective, and these options are only need-based.
-So, if the schools aren’t a good fit for you academically, or if your parents can afford to pay, but aren’t willing, here are some other options:
+So, if the schools aren’t a good fit for you academically, or if your parents can afford to pay, but aren’t willing, there are other options.

 There are a number of schools that automatically award scholarships based on factors like standardized test scores, GPA/class rank, and more.
 Many are state schools, such as Alabama State University, Georgia State University, Texas State University, and the University of Oregon.
 However, some private schools, such as Howard University, also award generous automatic scholarships.

-Keep in mind that you may have to apply before a priority deadline to be considered, so stay on top of your applications and be ready to submit as early as November or December.
+Keep in mind that you may have to apply before a priority deadline for consideration, so stay on top of your applications and be ready to submit them as early as November or December.

 It’s usually easier to get large scholarships, including full-ride awards, from the colleges themselves.
 This is because universities have much more scholarship money to offer than external organizations.

 Scholarships from external organizations are still a good option, however.
-They can be extremely competitive, but you can improve your chances by applying to more local, niche awards.
+They’re often extremely competitive, but you can improve your chances by applying to more local, niche awards.

 The highly prestigious National Merit Scholarship Program recognizes the achievements of high school students through a multi-stage process, beginning with the National Merit Scholarship Qualifying Test (NMSQT), more commonly known as the PSAT.

 Taking the PSAT in 11th grade means you’ll be automatically entered into the competition.
-Top 1% scorers in each state will advance, and will be expected to submit an application, letters of recommendation, and an essay to compete for finalist status.
+The top 1% scorers in each state will advance and will be expected to submit an application, letters of recommendation, and an essay to compete for finalist status.
 The final award amounts to $2,500 toward your education, and many colleges offer additional scholarships to finalists and semifinalists.
 Some schools, like the University of Alabama, even offer full-tuition scholarships to semifinalists.